emqx/cloud-docs/en_US/rule_engine/rule_engine_events.md

 ### Message dropped

-The topic of client disconnect is `$events/message_dropped`, click on Rules on the left menu bar → Rules, click on Create and enter the following rule to match the SQL statement.
+The topic of a message dropped is `$events/message_dropped`, which triggers the trigger rule when a message has no subscribers.
+Click on Rules on the left menu bar, click on Create, and enter the following rule to match the SQL statement.

    ```sql
     SELECT